rayyanqcri/rayyan-formats-core/README.md

 ## Testing

 Currently, there is no test suite for this gem.
 However, test calls can be found in `test.rb`.
-Just run it to get example usage and test all the parts manually.
+Just clone this repo then run it to get example usage and test all the parts manually.

     ./test.rb